...

 A: Setting coverage based on original purchase price rather than current replacement value.
 For appreciating pieces like Birkins or discontinued Chanel styles, those two numbers can differ by thousands of dollars.
 It’s generally advisable to insure based on what it would cost to replace the bag with a comparable authenticated piece in today’s market — not what you paid three years ago.

 A: No — and this is one of the most common misconceptions about luxury personal property coverage.
 Gradual wear, aging leather, tarnishing hardware, and normal deterioration are typically not covered events under any insurance policy.
 Coverage usually applies only to sudden, unexpected incidents like theft, accidental damage, or qualifying loss.
-Insurance does not typically compensate for the effects of regular use over time.

 A: Many specialty insurers recommend updating appraisals every one to three years.
 For rapidly appreciating pieces — particularly Hermès, vintage Chanel, and limited editions — annual reviews may make sense given how significantly values can shift in a single year.
 An outdated appraisal often means an outdated coverage limit, which can directly affect your payout if you file a claim.